AaronLasseigne/active_interaction/README.md

 To define an interaction, create a subclass of `ActiveInteraction::Base`.
 Then you need to do two things:

-1. Define your inputs.
-Use class methods to define what you expect your parameters to look like.
-For instance, if you need a boolean flag for pepperoni, use `boolean :wants_pepperoni`.
+1.  **Define your inputs.** Use class filter methods to define what you expect your inputs to look like.
+For instance, if you need a boolean flag for pepperoni, use `boolean :pepperoni`.
 Check out [the filters section](#filters) for all the available options.

-2. Define your business logic.
-Do this by implementing the `#execute` method.
+2.  **Define your business logic.** Do this by implementing the `#execute` method.
 Each input you defined will be available as the type you specified.
     If any of the inputs are invalid, `#execute` won't be run.
-Check out [the validations section](#validations) if you need more than type checking.
+Filters are responsible for type checking your inputs.
+Check out [the validations section](#validations) if you need more than that.

 That covers the basics.
 Let's put it all together into a simple example that squares a number.